These Brilliant Tips for Cooking Yams Are a Lifesaver

-Tip: In a pinch, you can use canned sweet potatoes for recipes that call for boiled and mashed yams or sweet potatoes.
-For 2 cups mashed yams or sweet potatoes, drain one 17.2-ounce can whole sweet potatoes, if necessary, and transfer to a medium mixing bowl.
-Mash with a potato masher or electric mixer on low speed.
-Measure the amount needed for the recipe.
+Test Kitchen Tip: In a pinch, you can use canned sweet potatoes for recipes that call for boiled and mashed yams or sweet potatoes.
+Simply drain and mash with a potato masher or electric mixer on low speed.
+Measure the amount needed for your recipe.

 How to Bake Yams

-- Bake for 40 to 60 minutes or until tender.
+- Bake 40 to 60 minutes or until tender.

 - Place each baked yam inside a kitchen towel.
 Gently roll to soften the flesh.

 - Cut an X in the top of each yam, and press on the skin to push the flesh upward.